jgwerner/django/README.md

     $ docker-compose -f production.yml up -d --build

-Then, build the front end assets:

-    $ npm install
-    $ npm run dev

-You can also use the `npm run dev-watch` option to enable hot reloading.

 ### Execute Management Commands

 As with any shell command that we wish to run in our container, this is done using the `docker-compose -f local.yml run --rm ...` command:

     $ docker-compose -f local.yml run --rm webapp python manage.py migrate
+    $ docker-compose -f local.yml run --rm webapp python manage.py collectstatic
     $ docker-compose -f local.yml run --rm webapp python manage.py createsuperuser

-Here, `webapp` is the target service we are executing the commands against.
-The `collectstatic` command is run when starting the webapp container.
+### Build Custom Frontend Assets

+Build the front end assets:

+    $ npm install
+    $ npm run dev

+You can also use the `npm run dev-watch` option to enable hot reloading.
+Use `npm run build` for production builds.

+## Setting Up Your Users

+* When running tests the **test user accounts** are created with factory methods so only the test command is necessary to run tests that require user accounts.

+* To create a **normal user account**, just go to Sign Up and fill out the form.
+Once you submit it, you'll see a "Verify Your E-mail Address" page.
+Go to your console to see a simulated email verification message.
+Copy the link into your browser.
+Now the user's email should be verified and ready to go.

+* You can create any number of **superuser accounts** which allows you to log into the `admin` console:

+    $ docker-compose -f local.yml run --rm webapp python manage.py createsuperuser

 ### Type checks